The Trillion-Dollar Market Most Med Spas Are Ignoring – How To Access, Market to And Authentically Serve the LGBTQ+ Aesthetic Patient

 - Educate internally about how to best serve the LGBTQ+ patient.

 - Seek expertise and research that informs smart LGBTQ+ strategies.

-I believe that for those practices seeking to stay ahead of the curve, a multi-faceted and thoughtful campaign to attractive the loyal, affluent, ready-to-buy, and often underserved LGTBQ+ patient is among the most little-utilized and low-competition avenues to elevate your practice to market leader status; and would encourage you to explore the possibilities with your team as soon as your next meeting!
+I believe that for those practices seeking to stay ahead of the curve, a multi-faceted and thoughtful campaign designed to attract the loyal, affluent, ready-to-buy, and often underserved LGBTQ+ patient is among the most little-utilized and low-competition avenues to elevate your practice to market leader status.
+I would encourage you to explore the possibilities with your team as soon as your next meeting!